Hermann-web/event-management-kivy-app/README.md

         )
         ```
 - repackage the app ```pyinstaller main.spec```
-- run the app: It needs the files main.exe, the static files localised as mentioned in main.spec.
+- run the app: localized in `./dist/main.exe`

 ## other ressources